How To Repot An Orchid With Air Roots

 Let’s think carefully about this.
 Aerial roots have a thicker layer of velamen than their potted root counterparts.
 This thicker layer of velamen has allowed these roots to adapt to a lower humidity environment.
 They are used to lots of air flow outside the pot.

 Contrast that to the potted roots, which have a thinner layer of velamen.
 These potted roots are accustomed to the higher humidity and moisture conditions found within the potting media.
-These roots have also adapted to the reduced airflow and light in the orchid pot.
+These roots have also adapted to the reduced airflow and decreased amounts of light in the orchid pot.

 Simply put, aerial roots are adapted to survive in the outside environment and potted roots are adapted to survive in the potting media.